neuropoly/neuro.polymtl.ca/_sources/job-opportunities/msc-or-phd-or-postdoc-positions.md

 # MSc \| PhD \| PostDoc Positions

-At the NeuroPoly lab at Polytechnique & Université de Montréal \(www.neuro.polymtl.ca\), best student-city in the world! \([https://www.topuniversities.com/city-rankings/2017](https://www.topuniversities.com/city-rankings/2017)\), we develop advanced MRI image analysis techniques using deep learning and distribute them as open-source software.
-In collaboration with neuroradiologists and world experts in deep learning \(Mila\), we apply these tools in patients with traumatic injury and neurodegenative diseases \(multiple sclerosis, ALS, etc.\).
+NeuroPoly Lab (Polytechnique, University of Montreal) is located in Montreal, best student-city in the world! \([https://www.topuniversities.com/city-rankings/2017](https://www.topuniversities.com/city-rankings/2017)\).
+We develop advanced MRI image analysis techniques using deep learning and distribute them as open-source software.
+In collaboration with neuroradiologists and world experts in deep learning (Mila), we apply these tools in patients with traumatic injury and neurodegenative diseases (multiple sclerosis, ALS, etc.).

 We are recruiting Master/PhD students and Postdoc fellows to work on various projects: